Precision Forestry Cooperative

 PFC organization chart 2022 click to enlarge

-PFC has a staff team that collaborates across all of the PFC labs, the team includes: Jeff Comnick, Andrew Cooke, Maureen Duane, Jonathan Kane, and Dr. Meghan Halabisky.
-Moreover, the PFC has strong collaborations with the USDA Forest Service Pacific Northwest Research Station through Dr. Hans-Erik Andersen, Bob McGaughey and Dr. Jocob Strunk; their lab is located across the hall from the PFC lab.
-We also work with the USGA through Dr. Christian Torgersen, who is housed in SEFS Anderson Hall.
-PFC has an active Advisory Board comprising of private, public and non-profit sectors.
+PFC has a team of staff – Maureen Duane, Jonathan Kane, Jeff Comnick and Andrew Cooke – who collaborate across all of the PFC labs.
+The PFC has strong collaborations with the USDA Forest Service Pacific Northwest Research Station through Dr. Hans-Erik Andersen, Bob McGaughey and Dr. Jacob Strunk as well as USGS through Dr. Christian Torgersen.
+PFC has an active Advisory Board comprising of private, public, tribal and non-profit sectors.